 Students that successfully complete the class will learn about a number of different topics in the feline field that will be covered in more detail in Veterinary School and Veterinary Technical Programs.
 These include anatomy, neuroscience, urology, endocrinology, reproduction, and various feline medical case studies, shelter medicine, among other topics.

-- The Cat Class will also be offered in the Fall semester (August 24TH-December 7TH) and registration for the Fall will begin in June
+- The Cat Class will also be offered in the Summer semester (runs May 15TH-August 11TH) and registration for the Summer term will begin in March

 This is a 3 credit class.
 For non-University of Florida students, the tuition rate is $1,101.21 ($367.07 per credit hour).
 This price includes all UF fees as well as all of the fees to use the HonorLock Service for the three tests.
 All reading material will be provided within the class and no additional textbooks are required.